Van, Texas: History

 Van's first settlers in the area had arrived by the time of the Civil War.
 By 1874, the town was named Swindler for George Swindler, who donated land for a school west of the present business district and land north of that site in 1891 to the Methodist Church.
 In 1894, schoolteacher Henry Vance, the town's namesake, established a post office, and the name Van was chosen when the post office renamed the community.

-A Pure Oil company survey near the town in 1927 led to the discovery of oil by P.B.
+A Pure Oil company survey near the town in 1927 on the land of W.T.
+Jarman that eventually led to the discovery of oil by P.B.
 Garland on October 13, 1929.
-The Garland no. 1 well flowed 147 barrels of oil from the Woodbine Formation at a depth of 2710 ft.
+The Jarman no. 1 discovery well flowed 147 barrels of oil from the Woodbine Formation at a depth of 2710 ft.
 Sun Oil, Shell Petroleum, the Texas Company, Pure Oil, and Humble became co-owners of the field, with Pure Oil as chief operator.
 By 1994, the Van Field had produced 502 million barrels of oil.

 Van experienced an overnight oil boom, growing from a rural farming community with a school and post office, to an oil boomtown where 30 buildings, including hotels and stores, had been constructed in only 10 days.
 In 1930, the Texas Short Line Railway was extended from Grand Saline.
 The population numbered 894 throughout the 1930s.
 The population declined to 620 during World War II, as workers moved away to jobs in war-related industry, but increased steadily thereafter.
 Businesses in the community fluctuated from a high of 50 in 1934 to a low of 15 in 1945, but remained between 30 and 40 throughout most of the town's history.
 Mechanization of the oilfield occurred in the 1940s, and by the 1950s, Van had a Humble Oil refinery, five churches, and a consolidated independent school district.
 A total of 591 wells made up the Van field when Pure Oil became a division of Union Oil in 1965.
 The population of Van grew from 1,103 in 1962 to 1,820 by 1974.
 The population reached just over 2,600 residents in 2013.